cceh/capitularia/docs/src/overviews/collation_tool.rst

 An example calculation follows:

-.. pic:: trigram hlodouuico ludouico
+.. minilang:: trigram hlodouuico ludouico
    :caption: Calculating similarity using trigrams

 The similarity based on trigrams was chosen because its calculation can be done in